cwfparsonson/cwfparsonson.github.io/_pages/about.md

 <div style="text-align: justify">

-I have 5+ years experience in artificial intelligence, machine learning, and communication network research and development.
-I have a proven track record developing state-of-the-art algorithms, open-sourcing high-quality research code, and publishing, reviewing, and winning awards in top outlets such as AAAI, NeurIPS, ICML, JLT, and OFC.
-I have conceptualised and deployed multiple novel algorithmic solutions to real-world problems.
+5+ years experience in artificial intelligence, machine learning, and communication network research and development.
+Proven track record developing state-of-the-art algorithms, open-sourcing high-quality research code, and publishing, reviewing, and winning awards in top outlets such as AAAI, NeurIPS, ICML, JLT, and OFC.
+Conceptualised and deployed multiple novel algorithmic solutions to real-world problems.

 </div>